taraqfarhan/ggl/README.md

 </details>

-# Configuration (for Google Chrome profiles)
+# Configuration (for searching with specific profiles)

-> IF AND ONLY IF YOU WANT TO USE (flags that are specific to Google Chrome only), YOU NEED TO CONFIGURE THE config.json FILE, OTHERWISE YOU'RE GOOD TO GO.
+> IF AND ONLY IF YOU WANT TO USE (flags that are specific to Google Chrome, Chromium & Brave only), YOU NEED TO CONFIGURE THE config.json FILE, OTHERWISE YOU'RE GOOD TO GO.
 YOU DON'T NEED ANY CONFIGURATIONS (YOU CAN SKIP THIS SECTION COMPLETELY)
 > YOU SHOULD CONFIGURE THE 'config.json' FILE PROPERY TO USE THIS SCRIPT IN ANY OPERATING SYSTEM.
 OTHERWISE YOU MIGHT GET UNEXPECTED ERROR MESSAGES.

 A **config.json** file will be created automatically if you run this scipt for the first time.
-You will find that configuration file in:
+You need to configure that **config.json** file.
+Read the **COMMENTS** from the config file to follow along

+1. Set the values (your own customized value) of the keys (Profiles) according to your own needs.
+2. Then set the Google Chrome or Chromium or Brave Browser's path.
+Check the path on your computer and set the path to the **config.json** file if needed.
+These browsers are usually in:

 ```
-1. macOS/linux: ~/.config/ggl/config.json (/Users/Username/.config/ggl/config.json)
-2. Windows: %APPDATA%\ggl\config.json (C:\Users\Username\Appdata\Roaming\ggl\config.json)
+1. mac: inside /Application/ or ~/Application/
+      /Applications/Google Chrome.app (for Google Chrome)
+      /Application/Chromium.app (for Chromium)
+      /Application/Brave Browser.app (for Brave)
+2. linux: inside /usr/bin/ (usually in this /usr/bin/ directory, check other bin directories if not found)
+      /usr/bin/chrome (for google chrome)
+      /usr/bin/chromium (for chromium)
+      /usr/bin/brave (or /usr/bin/brave-browser for brave)
+3. windows: usually in one of these directories:
+      %ProgramFiles%\Google\Chrome\Application\chrome.exe
+      %ProgramFiles(x86)%\Google\Chrome\Application\chrome.exe
+      %LocalAppData%\Google\Chrome\Application\chrome.exe
 ```

-Now, you need to configure this **config.json** file.

-1. Set the values (your own customized value) of the keys (Chrome Profiles) according to your own needs.
-2. (if needed) Then set the Google Chrome's path.
-Check the path for Google Chrome on your computer and set the path to the **config.json** file if needed.

-### How to Find Your Google Chrome Profile Names
+### How to Find Your Browser's Profile Names

-Locate Chrome’s User Data Directory:

 ```
+1. mac: inside ~/Library/Application Support/
-1. macOS: ~/Library/Application Support/Google/Chrome/
+   ~/Library/Application Support/Google/Chrome/ (for Chrome)
-2. Linux: ~/.config/google-chrome/
+   ~/Library/Application Support/Chromium/ (for Chromium)
+   ~/Library/Application Support/BraveSoftware/Brave-Browser (for Brave)
+2. linux: inside ~/.config/
+   ~/.config/google-chrome/ (for google chrome)
+   ~/.config/chromium (for chromium)
+   ~/.config/BraveSoftware/ (for Brave)
-3. Windows: C:\Users\YourUserName\AppData\Local\Google\Chrome\User Data\
+3. windows: C:\Users\YourUserName\AppData\Local\Google\Chrome\User Data\
 ```

 Inspect the Directory.
 Match the folder name with the corresponding Chrome profile.

 ```
 1. Default: The main profile.
-(You can change this in the config.json file)
 2. Profile 1, Profile 2, ...
 Profile <some number> : Additional profiles.
 ```

+# Caveats
+- In **Windows** you can use `ggl` for Google Chrome Profiles only (not for Chromium and Brave)